maliMirkec/personal-website/site/articles/the-first-year-of-my-side-project-code-line-daily.md

 ## Conclusion

 During the last year, I dedicated a lot of my time to this project.
 Most of the time, I was having fun developing these features, but I struggled with the content.
 Even if it was a single line per day, it was still a challenge for me.
 Writing content is hard.

-> “Most of the time, I was having fun developing these features, but I struggled with the content.”

 On the other hand, if I could pinpoint a sole benefit from this project, it would be dedication.
 Running an ongoing project might be a real struggle, but sticking to it gave me much more satisfaction than regrets.
 Not only that, but I also started another project about mentoring.
 Part of that project is running the [UI Dev newsletter], which I am beginning to enjoy more and more with every new issue.